mrciolino/wiki-backup/timeline.md

 - In the end, Arn's Rebellion is crushed, **Duke Othniel** is executed for treason, and a new elvish **Duke Feno Herfiel Lozzit Vrintia** is put in charge of Arnsworth.
 Arnsworth would remain under elvish occupation for 445 years until 798 VY when human **Duke Blackshield** would be symbolically given power.
 - After the rebellion is put down, Os becomes more reclusive.

-## The Mysterious Disappearance
+## Worldly Happenings

 - **???
 AC** Os disappears from Vrintia.
+A council of 12 is put in place to maintain control of the country.
 - **???
 AC** Bazzdows begins to regain some function, and sends out a distress signal beckoning adventurers to the [Sea of Ice]().
+- **???
+AC** Vaudis, a city on the Wild Coast to the west of Vrintia grows in prominence.
+- **???
+AC** The War of the Great Maw begins on Felldora, threatening all Fywick colonies.
+Vampires, cultists, dinosaurs, kaiju, elderitch horrors, and wizards duke it out epic style.
+Estis locks its gates for good.
+- **???
+AC** Encouraged by mysterious beepings, a remote artificer in Helmaer constructs the Phantom Lighthouse as a means of one-way transport through the Sea of Ice.
+The Brotherhood of the Beep is formed to follow its guidance.

 # The New Campaign Era
+- **798 VY**: Human **Duke Blackshield** is given symbolic power over Arnsworth, ending 445 years of elvish leadership.
 - **???
 AC** Tiberian's family is killed
 - **???
-AC** Tomas' mother is forced to jump of Queen Daera Bridge by Walter Beste Wotera Vrintia
+AC** Tomas' mother is forced to jump off Queen Daera Bridge by Walter Beste Wotera Vrintia

 ## The Present Day (1000 AC / 800 VY)

 - **[Goopy](/characters/goopy)** arrives from space.
 - The party is inducted into the [Royal Vrintian Academy](/organizations/rvasss)
 - An urgent deadline sees the party leave to go free Oran's brother Verrick from the evil **Vaymir** in the Church of Crows.
-However the party is defeated and put in a slave pit, and **Goopy** and **Verrick** are killed.
+However the party is defeated and put in a slave pit, and **Goopy**, **Verrick**, and **Baloo** are killed.
+- The party gets lost in the [Owlwoods]().

 # Future Events